husnainally/followuptimer/NOTIFICATION-FIXES.md

 **Check:**
 1. ✅ `RESEND_API_KEY` is set in Vercel
-2. ✅ `RESEND_FROM` domain is verified in Resend dashboard
+2. ✅ `RESEND_FROM` domain is verified in Resend dashboard (must be your own domain, not `.vercel.app`)
 3. ✅ User has `email_notifications = true` in profile
 4. ✅ User has email address in profile
 5. ✅ Check Vercel logs for `[Email]` errors
 6. ✅ Check Resend dashboard for sent emails

 **Solution:**
+- Use your own domain (not free public domains)
-- Verify Resend domain in Resend dashboard
+- Verify domain in Resend dashboard
 - Ensure environment variables are set for Production
 - Redeploy after updating environment variables